 “Usually, small personal loans are applied for in emergency situations, for example, your roof is leaking and you need $5,000 to replace it before winter,” Cook said.
 “My experience at the bank has shown that small personal loan applications rarely feel like they are planned for and the applicant is desperate for money right now.”

 Where to get a small personal loan online

 Once you’ve determined you need a small personal loan to cover an expense, you’ll want to start shopping and comparing lenders.

 LendingTree’s small personal loan comparison tool can point you in the right direction.
 Using it, you’ll input basic information about yourself and what you’re looking for in a loan.
-The tool may then spit out lenders and loan offers for you to consider.
+The tool may then spit out loan offers from up to five different lenders based on your creditworthiness for you to consider.